tianyang1027/CIP/README.md

 # Introduction
-This tool uses AI to judge the results from the Crowd Intelligence Platform Judger..
+This tool uses AI to judge the results from the Crowd Intelligence Platform Judger.

 ## Prerequisites